Opendigitalradio/dablin/README.md

 Currently the following limitations apply:
 * slideshows in a separate subchannel are not supported (just X-PAD)
 * for MOT the hardcoded (default) X-PAD Application Types 12/13 are used
-* the MOT header extension is not parsed/checked (e.g. for TriggerTime)
+* the TriggerTime field is not processed

 ## License